 The curriculum of this Master’s programme consists of a compulsory and an optional section.
 All courses are 7.5 EC, unless indicated otherwise.

-Only two seminars can be followed in one MBI programme.
+Only three seminars can be followed in one MBI programme.
 Apart from these courses, students can choose a small number of courses from other master programmes, after approval of the MBI Coordinators.
 Bachelor's courses are not allowed in the Master’s programme, unless they are deficiency courses, prescribed during the admission process.
 See the courses page for an overview of the different courses.

 Within the MBI programme research and education, integrity plays an important role.
 Ethical aspects of the research (e.g. privacy, hacking, information security, scientific integrity, etc.) are topics in several courses (Advanced Research Methods, Introduction to Business Informatics, Method Engineering) and an integral part of the research training.
 In addition, all students of the entire Graduate School of Natural Sciences must participate in the course Dilemmas of the Scientist (0.5 EC), which focuses on integrity and social responsibilities of the scientist.